T. J. Watt: 2017

-The Pittsburgh Steelers finished atop the AFC North with a 13–3 record and earned a playoff berth.
-On January 14, 2018, Watt started his first NFL playoff game and recorded two combined tackles and deflected a pass in a narrow 45–42 loss to the Jacksonville Jaguars in the AFC Divisional Round.
+The Steelers finished atop the AFC North with a 13–3 record and earned a playoff berth.
+On January 14, 2018, Watt started his first NFL playoff game and recorded two combined tackles and deflected a pass in a narrow 45–42 loss to the Jacksonville Jaguars in the American Football Conference (AFC) Divisional Round.

-2018 season
+2018

 Watt entered training camp slated as a starting left outside linebacker.
 Head coach Mike Tomlin named Watt and Bud Dupree, who was now on the right side, the starting outside linebackers to begin the season, alongside inside linebackers Vince Williams and Jon Bostic.